The Purpose of HEALING - K.i.s.s.

 which I had been obliged to prepare,

-when delivering the thesis to the Jerusalem University it in 1972.
+when delivering the thesis to the Jerusalem University it on Purim 1972.

 Since my English then had gone underground